-- FLU4.3.11 In order to account for extra-jurisdictional transportation impacts, for development that otherwise would be subject to the provisions of Section 380.06 except for the exemption set forth in Section 163.3245, Florida Statutes, the County may require, in all villages except Village H, in addition to the requirements of Future Land Use Element FLU4.1.8 IV 2.b., monitoring and modeling for transportation facilities impacted by an SAP.
-In addition, future SAPs shall include as part of their comprehensive amendment a list of candidate roadways for such monitoring and modeling.
-The County may require mitigation based on the SAP or subsequent monitoring and modeling.
+- FLU4.3.11 In order to account for extra-jurisdictional transportation impacts, for development that otherwise would be subject to the provisions of Section 380.06, F.S., the County may require, in all villages except Village H, in addition to the requirements of Future Land Use Element FLU4.1.8 IV 2.b., monitoring and modeling for transportation facilities impacted by a Village Recommended Land Use Plan (RLUP).
+In addition, future RLUPs shall include a list of candidate roadways for such monitoring and modeling.
+The County may require mitigation based on the RLUP or subsequent monitoring and modeling.
 Any required monitoring and modeling will be in addition to concurrency requirements otherwise required by the Orange County Code.
 (Added 11/99, Ord.
 99-19, Policy 6.1.14.3-r; Amended 11/13, Ord.
-2013-22, Policy FLU4.1.20-r) - Orange County shall coordinate with Osceola County regarding significant and adverse impacts to extra-jurisdictional roadways related to development in Village I, which summarized in Table 7.5 of the Village I Specific Area Plan adopted by the Board of County Commissioners on June 10, 2008.
-Pursuant to Policy FLU4.3.11, a transportation analysis will be performed to identify these impacts within both Orange and Osceola counties.
-Osceola County will be provided a copy of the analysis by Orange County and will be given 30 days upon receipt to respond with comments Upon determination by Orange County of the transportation impacts and mitigation for substantial impacts to regional roadways within both jurisdictions consistent with Section 163.3245(3)(b)3, Florida Statutes, Orange County shall amend the SAP to include the agreed-upon mitigation including the identified improvements, timing of construction and funding consistent with Rule 9J-2, F.A.C.
+2013-22, Policy FLU4.1.20-r; Amended 11/15, Ord.
+2015-21; Amended 11/16, Ord.
+2016-26) - Orange County shall coordinate with Osceola County regarding significant and adverse impacts to extra-jurisdictional roadways related to development in Village I, which are summarized in Table 7.5 of the Village I Specific Area Plan adopted by the Board of County Commissioners on June 10, 2008.
+Pursuant to Policy FLU4.3.10, a transportation analysis will be performed to identify these impacts within both Orange and Osceola Counties.
+Osceola County will be provided a copy of the analysis by Orange County and will be given 30 days upon receipt to respond with comments.
+Upon determination by Orange County of the transportation impacts and mitigation for substantial impacts to regional roadways within both jurisdictions, Orange County shall amend the Horizon West Special Planning Area Land Use Maps to include the agreed-upon mitigation, including the identified improvements, timing of construction, and funding of such improvements.
 (Amended 11/13, Ord.
-2013-22, Policy FLU4.21.7.2-r) - OBJ FLU4.4 SCHOOLS.
+2013-22, Policy FLU4.21.7.2-r; Amended 11/15, Ord.
+2015-21 Amended 11/16, Ord.
+2016-26) - OBJ FLU4.4 SCHOOLS.
 Villages are comprised of neighborhoods which are defined by a neighborhood center with an elementary school site and neighborhood park.
-Each SAP shall be designed with school facilities as a focal point of the community.
+Each Village shall be designed with school facilities as a focal point of the community.
 (Added 11/13, Ord.
-2013-22) - FLU4.4.1 Each Village shall contain space for up to four Elementary Schools and one Middle School.
-In addition to the high school requirement included in FLU4.4.5, the need for additional high school sites and activity-based community park sites shall be evaluated with the adoption of any SAP after January 1, 2001.
+2013-22; Amended 11/16, Ord.
+2016-26) - FLU4.4.1 Each Village shall contain space for up to four Elementary Schools and one Middle School.
+High school requirements are included in FLU4.4.5.
 (Added 11/13, Ord.
+2013-22; Amended 11/16, Ord.
+2016-26)

-2013-22) - FLU4.4.2 The exact location of the school sites are not fixed in the approved SAP and may be relocated by the Board of County Commissioners through the Planned Development process, provided that the site remain in the same village or neighborhood and review and comment has been solicited by Orange County Public Schools (OCPS).
+FLU4.4.2 The exact location of the school sites are not fixed in the approved SAP and may be relocated by the Board of County Commissioners through the Planned Development process, provided that the site remain in thesame village or neighborhood and review and comment has been solicited by Orange County Public Schools (OCPS).